website watertownhistory.org

 work.
 He inspired his musicians to their

 best efforts and was looked upon as a competent leader.
-In his business affairs Mr. Woelffer was a man who stood for fair dealing and
+In his business affairs Mr. Woelffer was a

-associates and the people with whom he dealt.
+He had the confidence of his associates and the people with whom he

-He was kind and considerate of others.
+dealt.
+He was kind and considerate of

-To his family he leaves a heritage which reflects credit upon him as a
+others.
+To his family he leaves a

-man and a citizen of the community where his friends were legion.
+where his friends were legion.

 The funeral will take